 Pope John Paul II High School welcomes international students, who enrich our school community with a diversity of ideas and experience.
 Interested international students must complete the full application process for an F-1 Visa as well as an application for admission.
 To assist in the application process, review our checklist link below.

-In the past we have welcomed students from China, Germany, Venezuela, Bolivia, and South Korea.
+Over the years we have welcomed students from China, Germany, Venezuela, Bolivia, Vietnam, Hong Kong, and South Korea.
 We look forward to welcoming students from any country as we continue to broaden our cultural exchange.

 STEP 1: Items needed to be considered for admission